 What are the changes to Continuing Professional Development (CPD)?

+The new requirements will commence together with all the other industry reforms.
 In the interim, agents and certificate holders must continue to meet their current CPD obligations to retain their licence.

 Will it be harder to start my career in the property industry?

 To start a career in the property industry, an entrant will have to complete 5 core units of the relevant Certificate IV qualification (7 prescribed units for strata management work).
 The new entry requirements for a certificate of registration are relatively similar to the current requirements, which prescribes 3 to 4 units.